bertreb/pimatic-gbridge/README.md

 When the plugin is installed (including restart) a Gbridge device can be added.

 Below the settings with the default values.
 In the devices your configure which Pimatic devices will be controlled by Google Assistant and what name they get.
 The name is visible in the Google Assistant and is the name you use in voice commands.
-In this release the SwitchActuator and DimmerActuator based Pimatic devices are supported.
+In this release the SwitchActuator, DimmerActuator and ButtonsDevice based Pimatic devices are supported.
 When there's at least 1 device in the config, the dot will go present after a connection to gBridge and the mqtt server is made.

 ```
 {
   "id": "<gbridge-device-id>",
   "class": "GbridgeDevice",
     devices:  "list of devices connected to Google Assistant"
       name:                 "the gBridge device name, and command used in Google Assistant"
       pimatic_device_id:    "the ID of the pimatic device"
-          twofa:             "Two-step confirmation.
+      pimatic_subdevice_id: "the ID of the pimatic subdevice, like a button id"        twofa:                 "Two-step confirmation.
 Google Assistant will ask for confirmation"
                               ["none", "ack"] default: "none"
 }
 ```